jtfogarty/k8s-journal/README.md

 ```
 gcloud config set project [PROJECT ID]
 ```
-In order to use `kubectl` you must execute the below credentials command with the proper
+In order to use `kubectl` you must execute the below credentials command with the proper cluster name and zone
 ```
 gcloud container clusters get-credentials [CLUSTERNAME] --zone=[ZONE]
 ```